 The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement (PA) that governs the PCEP's related activities.
-The draft PA is being reviewed by the SHPO.
+The SHPO provided comments on the draft PA and the document is being revised for resubmission to the FTA in early February 2023; the remaining process is expected to take approximately one month to complete.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.

 The JPB also continues to monitor the compliance of its construction contractors with the requirements of its FFGA and the supporting environmental documents.
 Annual surveys are being conducted as required.
-The PCEP reports that tree pruning, and removal is approximately 75% complete.
+The PCEP reports that tree pruning and removal are approximately 75% complete.